pbloem/profane-tmesis/if-croesus-goes-to-war.md

 When we came to Sardis, the caravan disbanded, and with it the group of orphans.
 As they ran off to their preferred places to beg, play, or steal, I was left alone.
 Instantly, I felt a great sense of despair come over me.
 I did not speak Greek well, and I did not know this city at all.
 Too late, I realized I should have followed the other children.

-Behind me, I heard the storyteller.
+Behind me, I heard the storyteller.<br/>
-'Tell me, how is it that you have survived for so long?'
+'Tell me, how is it that you have survived for so long?'<br/>
-'I'm sorry, I said, I do not understand the question.'
+'I'm sorry, I said, I do not understand the question.'<br/>
 'I grew up like you, you know.
 I lived on the streets when I was your age.
 Kids like you don't survive.
 Kids who don't fight.
 Kids who are polite and withdrawn.
 You need the other kids to survive, and you need to be able to take what you want from them, when it comes to that.'

 I now understood.
 I hoped he would not ask again.